sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 }
 ```

+#### Black Box Testing Diagram

 Black box testing is the easy part.

+![black-box-testing](2018-09-11-testing-in-the-modular-world-black-box-testing.png)

 Test module `black.box` is main module `com.xyz`'s first customer.
 It adheres to the modular boundaries in the same way as any other module does.
+The only visible package is `com.xyz`, package `com.abc` is concealed.
 Same goes for the modules of the external testing frameworks like JUnit, AssertJ, Mockito and others.

-![black-box-testing](2018-09-11-testing-in-the-modular-world-black-box-testing.png)
+Only their published API is use-able by test classes contained in module `black.box`.

 Now to the not so easy part...

 ## Modular White Box Testing

-Let's start this section with an enhanced [visibility](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html) table that includes columns for being in a different module.
+Let's start the white box testing section with an enhanced [visibility](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html) table that includes columns for being in a different module.

 ### Visibility table